Reports let you organize and embed visualizations, describe your findings, share updates with collaborators, and more.

 / to add rich content.

-Add a panel grid, then add a panel (like a line plot, scatter plot, or parallel coordinates chart).
+/, then add a panel grid, then add a panel (like a line plot, scatter plot, or parallel coordinates chart).
 Each panel grid has a set of run sets and a set of panels.
 The run sets at the bottom of the section control what data shows up on the panels in the grid.
 Create a new panel grid if you want to add charts that pull data from a different set of runs.

 If you have a good layout that you'd like to reuse, you can select a panel grid and copy-paste it to duplicate it in the same report, or even paste it into a different report.